slanden/vscode-pdml/README.md

 ## Features

-This extension is still a work-in-progress, but Syntax highlighting and auto-indentation for Basic PDML is implemented.
+This extension is still a work-in-progress, but includes the following features.

+- Syntax highlighting
+- Auto-indentation
+- Code Completion for Extension Nodes

-### PDML extensions
+### PDML Extensions

-PDML also provides some language extensions.
-Those supported are listed below.
+The following language extensions are also supported.

 - Attributes
 - Comments
-- Type Nodes
-- Utility Nodes
+- Extension Nodes

 ## Known Issues